JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 ![](http://crappistmartin.github.io/images/elmingtondemolition.jpg)

+## The costs vs the benefits
+In 2009, the Council [estimated](http://moderngov.southwark.gov.uk/documents/s9280/Executive%20report.pdf) that refurbishing the estate would cost a total of £10m.

+By 2016, the Council had [spent](https://www.whatdotheyknow.com/request/cost_to_date_of_elmington_estate?unfold=1#incoming-796509) £6.5m just on decanting and demolishing sites A&B.

-[Land Registry deeds](/img/ElmingtonLR.pdf) show that the Council is selling off the elmington estate in parcels to Notting Hill for just £1.
+Some [Land Registry deeds](/img/ElmingtonLR.pdf) show that the Council has sold off parcels of the estate to Notting Hill for just £1.

+Other [Land registry deeds](http://crappistmartin.github.io/images/LRegisterElmingtonAandB.pdf) suggest that the Council has sold sites A&B to Notting Hill for £11m.